Read the script

 Rose: Of course!

-Sue: We are a real team here.
+Sue: (to a group of trainees) We are a real team here.
 Everyone gets training, so nobody gets hurt.
 We all work together.
 We all take care of each other.
 Everyone gets paid what they are supposed to get paid.
 Cooks, dishwashers, waiters, busboys.
 Nobody gets cheated.
 The boss knows what’s good for workers is good for business.

-Jorge: So, the manager said that dinner is free.
+Jorge: (to Jorge) So, the manager said that dinner is free.
 I don’t have to pay tonight, right?

 Abdul: Yeah, yeah, don’t worry.
 He told me it’s free.
 Just sign the check.
 It will look like you are paying.